-A recent study shows that a shocking one-sixth of our wages are spent on costs associated with work.
+In this Daily Mail study, it shows that a shocking one-sixth of our wages is spent on costs associated with work.
 The major part of this bill for working is made up of the costs associated with paying to drive to work.

 For the privilege of sitting in traffic by ourselves while trying to get to the workplace, we fork out an average of over £2,250 per year.
 Yet if we decide to share this burden with just one other person, it would be the equivalent to gifting ourselves a nice juicy £1,125 pay rise – instantly!
 So what are the other benefits of sharing your car, besides this exciting incentive?

 One thing most of us miss when we are alone in our cars is the company of others.
 A long and sometimes stressful journey to work can seem quicker and more enjoyable when shared with another person or even a group of people.

 If you are new to a city or just love meeting new people, then your car could be a surprising new social space – a place to network or make new friends.
 Plus time flies much quicker when you’re chatting to others.

 If you are halfing your petrol bill each month by travelling with one extra person, then you are also effectively halving the levels of pollution the two of you were previously putting out into the environment.

 Transport in general – particularly fuel consumption in cars – is a particularly pernicious contributor to carbon dioxide emissions in developed countries like the UK.
 Carbon dioxide damages the environment by trapping heat in the atmosphere, which causes global temperatures to increase.

 If global temperatures continue to increase as they are doing, according to climate change scientists, sea levels will gradually rise, devastating wildlife in the polar regions of the Earth and leading to unpredictable weather patterns (and therefore mass migration) that will do the planet – and its population – irreparable damage.

 Easing traffic congestion